 Promoting an app?
 There is a specific display network ad for app ads which promotes your app both on partner sites and in the Google Play store.

-You can also create an ad that sits inside the Gmail inbox and looks like an actual email.
+You can also create a display ad that sits inside the Gmail inbox and looks like an actual email.
 Although it says ‘Ad’, once a user clicks on the link, the details expand including images and more detailed text.

 How to create a Display Network ad